Tschrock/Tschrock/README.md

 Hello!
 My name is **Tyler Schrock**.
 I'm an open source enthusiast and build all sorts of things - websites, mobile apps, chat bots, and more.

-If you want me to build something for you or have a job I might be interested in, please let get in touch!
+If you want me to build something for you or have a job I might be interested in, please get in touch!

 I do
 - Video Game Mods (Minecraft, Beat Saber, etc)